The Health and Social Security Panel is conducting a review of mental health services in Jersey.

 All responses to the survey will be treated anonymously.
 The results of the survey will help to inform the Panel's final report which will include key findings and recommendations to government.

-The survey is open for 6 weeks.
+The survey is open until Monday 3rd December 2018.
 It is available online, in hardcopy and in English, Portuguese and Polish.
 The online version can be accessed at https://survey.gov.je/s/AssessmentOfMentalHealthServices/.
 Hardcopies can be requested by writing to the Panel's Scrutiny Officer, Tom Leveridge (email@example.com).

 The panel invites submissions on some or all of the following questions from people and organisations who run or have accessed or used mental health services in Jersey.
 The deadline is 5pm on Friday, 28 September 2018.